conradwt/rails-setup-guide-for-windows/README.md

 echo 'eval "$(rbenv init -)"' >> ~/.bashrc
 ```

-9.  install all of the approved plugins RBenv plugins
+9. In Ubuntu, install all of the approved plugins RBenv plugins

 ```bash
 cd $HOME/rails-setup-guide-for-ubuntu